7 Essential Steps to Protect Your Online Privacy

 Proxies act as a gateway between a user and the Internet.
 However, they don't encrypt traffic or hide your IP address like VPNs do.
 Both will work well, though, if you want to hide your public IP - which you can see on the What's My IP Address homepage.
 Either way, for maximum online privacy and security, a proxy or VPN is a great choice for protecting yourself when browsing.

 Online privacy and security is especially important in our technological age.
 These 7 steps show you just how to protect your privacy online.
 If you've followed them and still want to improve your online privacy even further, consider these tips:

 - Don't expect any information you enter into a public computer to remain private.
 This includes work computers, library computers, or any device shared by more than one person.
 You as the user lack exclusive access to these devices when they're shared.
 This means you have less control over your own privacy when using them.

 - Log out of all accounts accessed on public computers.
 Closing out of a tab does not mean you logged out.
 Make sure you go through the steps and actually log out of your accounts, especially with ones that contain sensitive data.

-Knowing how to keep your information and online activity private can be confusing, but taking simple preventative measures like disabling cookies, using private search engines, and checking the websites you use can help to maximize your online security and privacy.
+Knowing how to keep your information and online accounts private can be confusing.
+But taking simple preventative measures like disabling cookies, using private search engines, and checking the websites you use can help to maximize your online security and privacy.